 A Conversation with Lt.
 Gov. Eleni Kounalakis

 As the world’s fifth largest economy, California plays a consequential role in global economy, culture and society.
-Join us for a discussion with Lieutenant Governor Eleni Kounalakis on California’s response to the COVID-19 challenges, its subnational leadership in international affairs, and vision for a re-imagined global dynamic where cities and states aren’t just coming to the table—they’re starting to fill it.
-This event is moderated by Christina Bellantoni, Director of the Annenberg Media Center and Professor of Professional Practice.
+On June 2nd Lieutenant Governor Eleni Kounalakis joined us for a conversation on California’s response to the COVID-19 challenges, its subnational leadership in international affairs, and vision for a re-imagined global dynamic where cities and states aren’t just coming to the table—they’re starting to fill it.
+This event was moderated by Christina Bellantoni, Director of the Annenberg Media Center and Professor of Professional Practice.

 About Lieutenant Governor Eleni Kounalakis